mobilepenguin/tcp_blackhole/README.md

 # TCP Blackhole

 ## Summary

-TCP server that acts like a /dev/null or echo server written in Python.
+TCP Blackhole is a server that can discard data it receives, print it to standard out, or echo it back to the client as raw data or as an HTTP 200 OK response.

 ## Description

 Blackhole will establish TCP connection with a requesting client and then read and discard until the connection is closed.
 If the echo option is turned on, the Blackhole server will send back any information it receives.
+With the debug option on, it will print out any data received to standard output.
+With the HTTP option it will respond as an HTTP server with a 200 OK.
+HTTP option can be used in combination with the echo option.
+In that case the data received will be returned as the contents of the HTTP OK response.
 Blackhole is a useful server for testing and capturing packets from a client.
 Written with Python.

 ## Installation